homebodygym/homebodygym/pages/altcoins/buy-zcash.md

 At this point, you know how to buy Zcash – although, before you invest your hard earned money, you probably want to know what you're investing in.

-In the next section, you'll learn about Zcash's development team, community, use cases, and partnerships.
+In the next section, you'll learn about Zcash's development team, community, and use cases.
 This way, you'll be able to make a more informed decision before you decide to spend (or not spend) your money.

 **Here's a quick video overview:**